UPD — Universal Private DollarConcepts

 What is a Stabilizer?

-A Stabilizer is an NFT representing a collateral position in the UPD system.
+A Stabilizer is an NFT representing an overcollateralization position in the UPD system.
 Each Stabilizer:

-• Has a priority rank (lower NFT ID = higher priority)
+• Has a priority rank (lower NFT ID = higher priority for both filling and being protected from redemptions)

 Becoming a Stabilizer